Hands Looking at Charts and Screen Business

 The most obvious thing for private credit borrowers to offer lenders to attract capital is a higher yield.
 But how much higher?

-On Percent, the historical weighted average APY (annual return) has been 13.98% on matured deals since its inception in 2018.
-As of the time of this writing, the weighted average APY is almost 18%.
+On Percent, the historical weighted average APY (annual return) has been 14.47% on matured deals since its inception in 2018.

-For perspective, junk bonds (high-yield bonds that have a credit rating of BBB or lower) are currently paying 6.74%, according to YCharts.
+For perspective, junk bonds (high-yield bonds that have a credit rating of BBB or lower) are currently paying 6.68%.

 These favorable risk-adjusted returns (higher yields at lower default rates) are the main draw for private credit investors.

-In 2024, the average term length for an investment on Percent has been 9.7 months.
+As of 2025, the average term length for deals on Percent is 16.6 months.

 Short-term durations allow for greater portfolio flexibility, enhanced liquidity, lower interest rate risk, and lower default risk.